-Cost of Attendance Terms Cost of Attendance Terms (24 characters max) Alternative Terms (max 30 characters) Definition Living at Home A student who is living with a relative, usually a parent, is considered to be living at home.
+Cost of Attendance Terms Cost of Attendance Terms (24 characters max) Alternative Terms (max 30 characters) Definition Living at Home A student who is living with a relative, usually a parent, is considered living at home.
 On the financial aid application this is called Commuter.
 Your campus will use varying methods to confirm your living situation so that you are assigned the appropriate Cost of Attendance.
 Living Situation During the Year Reflects housing categories as determined by the campus.
 For example, some campuses have more than one type of university housing and so may have a different cost of attendance for each housing type.
 Your living situation means where you will live for the academic year (academic terms of enrollment).
 Personal Expenses This is an indirect cost .
 An indirect cost is not billed to your college student account.
-It is an estimated average of the cost of incidental expenses such as personal hygiene, laundry, clothing and reasonable entertainment.
+It is an estimated average of the cost of incidental expenses such as personal hygiene, laundry, clothing and reasonable entertainment for students enrolled on at least a half- time basis.
 Private Housing Any apartment, shared house, fraternity or sorority not owned or on contract with the university.
 If you are living with relatives, see Living at Home .
 On the financial aid application, this is called Off Campus.
 Your campus will use varying methods to confirm your living situation so that you are assigned the appropriate Cost of Attendance.
 Transportation Costs This is an indirect cost .
 An indirect cost is not billed to your college student account.
-It is an estimated average of transportation costs such as traveling to and from home on breaks, local transportation costs, etc., while attending college.
+This is an allowance, as determined by the university, which may include transportation between campus, residences, place of work, and traveling to and from home on breaks.
+It is an estimated average of these costs while attending college.